ab-2019blr/simpleprojects/StockMarketApp/doc/deployment_guide.md

-# Stock Market Analytics Platform - Deployment Guide
+# Indian Stock Market App - Deployment Guide

-This comprehensive guide covers all aspects of deploying the Stock Market Analytics Platform in various environments, from local development to production-ready cloud deployments.
+This comprehensive guide covers all aspects of deploying the Stock Market App in various environments, from local development to production-ready cloud deployments.

 ## 📋 Table of Contents